Free Theory Test

 The hazard perception test is the second part of the theory test and is a series of CGI video clips with the aim of assessing your ability to recognize developing hazards on the road.
 The test demonstrates your knowledge of potential risks associated with driving.
 This includes risks to you as a driver, risks to your passengers and risks to other road users.

 Why do I need to take the hazard perception test?

 The test was introduced by the DVSA in 2002 with the aim of ensuring that new drivers have a certain level of hazard awareness before taking to the roads.
 Newly qualified drivers are more likely to be involved in road traffic collisions in comparison to their more experienced counterparts, as a result of a lack of hazard awareness.
 In fact, learner drivers and new drivers are up to two seconds slower at identifying hazards than more experienced drivers.
 This is partly because they spend more time thinking about using the car’s controls and less time focusing on what’s going on around them.
 Studies have shown that the hazard perception test has successfully helped to reduce the number of accidents in the first year of driving.

 Theory Test Preparation

-How should I prepare for my theory test?
+How should I prepare for my driving theory test?

-The best way to prepare for the multiple-choice part of the theory test is to practice the official revision questions and answers.
-The mock tests featured on our website encompass all the official questions and answers provided by the DVSA.
+The best way to prepare for the multiple-choice part of the theory test is to practice our theory test revision questions and answers.
+The mock tests featured on our website encompass everything you will need to know for your test.
 We have also put together mock tests that contain questions specific to each of the 14 driving theory test categories.
 Keep attempting these mock tests until you gain a good understanding of the questions and are able to pass each time.

 As well as theorytest.org.uk, there are other valuable resources which will aid you in your theory test revision.
 These are: